tuwukee/jiggler/README.md

 #### Socketry stack

-The gem allows to use libs from `socketry` stack (https://github.com/socketry) within workers, potentially they could provide a better performance boost compared to Ruby native calls.
+The gem allows to use libs from `socketry` stack (https://github.com/socketry) within workers. \
 F.e. when making HTTP requests using `async/http/internet` to the Sinatra app described above:

 ```ruby